You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 Summing Up

-- However, while motorcycles are designed to resist the oxidization due to water, a long and continuous exposure of water particles to the motorcycle components is going to have its effects.
+• However, while motorcycles are designed to resist oxidization due to water, a long and continuous exposure of water particles to the motorcycle components is going to have its effects.

-- Long term exposure to water will make the metallic components in your motorcycle to start oxidising which will result in rust on the surface.
+• Long-term exposure to water will make the metallic components in your motorcycle start oxidizing which will result in rust on the surface.

-- If your motorcycle is exposed to rain for a day or two, there is absolutely no reason to worry about rusting of your motorcycle.
-Small and minor exposure of rain or water for that matter is not a concern for your motorcycle health.
-Only the long-term exposure needs precautions.
+• If your motorcycle is exposed to rain for a day or two, there is absolutely no reason to worry about rusting of your motorcycle.
+Small and minor exposure to rain or water for that matter is not a concern for your motorcycle health.
+Only long-term exposure needs precautions.